Now is the time to Think Apprenticeships

 Future proof your workforce with Runshaw

-Our Employer Relationships Team is ready to help you with every step of securing an apprentice.
-From your initial contact with us all the way through to appointing an apprentice, you will have one person who will be your single point of contact.
-Once your apprentice is in the post, our Trainer Assessor team takes over as we begin to assess your apprentice against the new standards, again, there will just be one point of contact for you who will keep you regularly updated with their progress.
+Our Employer Relationships Team is ready to help you with every step of securing an apprentice or upskilling your existing workforce.
+From your initial contact with us all the way through to appointing an apprentice or signing up an existing member of your workforce, you will have one person who will be your single point of contact.
+Once your apprentice is in the post, our Training team takes over as we begin to assess your apprentice against the new standards, again, there will just be one point of contact for you who will keep you regularly updated with their progress.

 Reasons to hire an Apprentice: